-In the relevant federal provisions such as the Federal Disability Act, the Disability Employment Act and the Federal Disability Equality Act, disability is defined as follows: A disability is the effect of a non-temporary physical, mental or psychological functional impairment or impairment of sensory functions.
-A period of more than six months is deemed to be not merely temporary.
+In the relevant federal provisions such as the Federal Disability Act, the Disability Employment Act and the Federal Disability Equality Act, disability is defined as the effect of a non-temporary physical, mental or psychological impairment, or an impairment of sensory functions.
+An impairment lasting more than six months is considered not merely temporary.

-People with disabilities and those around them are often confronted with hurdles and difficulties in everyday life.
-In order to find a possible solution to these problems, orientation is necessary due to the variety of responsibilities, contact points and support services.
-The following brochure provides a general introduction and overview of all topics:
+People with disabilities, and those close to them, often face challenges and difficulties in everyday life.
+Finding solutions can be difficult given the variety of responsibilities, contact points and support services involved.
+The following brochure provides a general introduction and overview of all relevant topics:

-For more in-depth questions in this context, the Ministry of Social Affairs has published the free series of brochures "ONE:VIEW" was published:
+For more in-depth questions on this topic, the Ministry of Social Affairs offers the free brochure series “EIN:BLICK”.

 Prepared by: BMSGPK, Section IV, Group A